FindLiad/Data-Backed-Decision-Making-for-Youtube-Campaigns/index copy.md

 4) Normalize inline Back-to-top → .car-backlink
 5) Inject mobile-only Back-to-top + mobile-only Author card
 6) Append the original Table of Contents (if present)

+Desktop CSS should hide the injected mobile bits so there is NEVER a second About on desktop.
 {% endcomment %}

 {% capture readme_raw %}{% include_relative README.md %}{% endcapture %}